Some Advice for Stay at Home Moms

 11 Comments

-1. Avatar Mike Collins says:
+1. Mike Collins says:

 My wife stays home with the kids and I give her credit because it is exhausting work.
 Becoming a single income family has definitely had its challenges but I don’t think you can put a value on a parent being home when they’re young.